Red Sox vs. Orioles Player Props Betting Odds

 Santander Stats

-- Santander has picked up at least one hit in three straight games.
+- Santander takes a three-game streak with at least one hit into this contest.
 During his last five outings he is hitting .273 with a double, a home run, a walk and four RBI.

 Santander Recent Games